What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? →

 Narrative generated by Azure OpenAI - click to expand

-A glance at the GSC register reveals a finely balanced ecosystem:
+A closer look at the licence types reveals a nuanced ecosystem:

-• 19 Full Licences - direct operators running betting, casino, or poker platforms.
+• 19 Full Licences - direct operators offering B2C services.

-• 30 Software Supply Licences - B2B platform providers powering the industry’s digital backbone.
+• 30 Software Supply Licences - B2B platform and game providers.

 • 11 Network Services Licences - infrastructure and connectivity specialists.